LambdaSharp/LambdaRobots/ReadMe.md

 Consider modifying your robot build by tuning the engine, armor, missile, and radar to suit your attack and evasion strategies.
 Remember that your build cannot exceed 8 points, or your robot will be disqualified from the competition.

-## BOSS LEVEL: Enter the Multi-Team Deathmatch competition
+## BOSS LEVEL: Enter the Multi-Team Deathmatch Competition

 For the boss level, your opponent is every other team!
 Submit your Robot ARN to final showdown and see how well it fares.